NealAnalyticsLLC/Azure-Databricks-Lakehouse/README.md

 4. Quality Check Pipelines

 ## Data Bricks Notebooks
 To use the containers from ADLS first we have to mount those in Data Bricks.
 You can refer to the below link to mount your containers.
 [Accessing Azure Data Lake Storage Gen2 and Blob Storage with Azure Databricks - Azure Databricks | Microsoft Docs](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage)

-**RawToBronze** – This notebook is  for taking the data from raw zone and landing it into the bronze layer in delta format.
-No major transformation will take place in this layer.

-**BronzeToSilver** – This notebook is for taking the data from bronze layer to silver layer.
-Here we can perform the transformations on the data to achieve the enterprise view of all its key business entities, concept and transactions.

-**SilverToGold** – This notebook is for taking the data from silver layer to the gold layer.
-Here we select the project / report specific data that we require by applying filter and joins for the final data transformation and applying the data quality rules and store it in the gold layer.
-This data is now ready for consumption we can take this final form of data and use it to create report etc.

-You can refer these notebooks [here](https://github.com/NealAnalyticsLLC/Azure-Databricks-Lakehouse/tree/dev/Sanket/notebooks).
+To take a look at different transformations performed in each layer, refer the notebooks attached [here](https://github.com/NealAnalyticsLLC/Azure-Databricks-Lakehouse/tree/dev/Sanket/notebooks).

 # Report Development
 ## How to use Data Bricks in Power BI